Judge: Premature to block midshipman’s expulsion over tweets

 Standage posted under the username “Cheese Sandwich” and did not identify himself as a midshipman in the posts, but his Twitter handle was @ChaseStandage.

+Cmdr.
+Alana Garas, a Naval Academy spokeswoman, said in an email Wednesday that it would be inappropriate to comment on the judge’s ruling while Standage’s case is pending with the Navy’s assistant secretary.

-Standage’s attorney, Jeffrey McFadden, and a Naval Academy spokeswoman did not immediately respond Wednesday to emails seeking comment on the judge’s ruling.
+Standage’s attorney, Jeffrey McFadden, did not immediately respond Wednesday to an email seeking comment.

 Standage’s lawsuit claims the academy is waging a culture war “that not only mirrors the broader culture war at which the country currently finds itself, but one that is exacerbated by the unprecedented external stressor of the coronavirus pandemic and many midshipmen’s reckless abuse of social media.”